kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 The former URL is meant to represent a *Production environment* of a web system, the latter URL is meant to represent a *Development environment*.
 The pages look similar at a glance, but are different in detail.

-*How the pages of 2 environments differ now?* --- This is what I want the 3rd example to show me.
+*How the pages of 2 environments differ now?* --- the 3rd example will show you.

 #### (1) Test Case